cpraveen/numa/newton.md

 import sympy
 ```

-The Newton-Raphson method is an iterative method to find the roots of a         function.
+The Newton-Raphson method is an iterative method to find a root of a function.
 It starts with an initial guess for the root and tries to improve it.
 Given an     initial guess $x_0$ for the root, we have

 $$
 f(x_0) \ne 0